-The Subsidiary has filed its Zakat and corporate income tax returns for the years from establishment date up to and including the financial year 2021 with the Zakat, Tax and Customs Authority (the "ZATCA") and has received restricted certificate valid up to 30 April 2023.
+The Group has filed its Zakat and corporate income tax returns for the years from establishment date up to and including the financial year 2022 with the Zakat, Tax and Customs Authority (the "ZATCA") and has received restricted certificate valid up to 30 April 2024.

-During 2020, the Subsidiary received the final assessments for the years 2015 to 2018 from ZATCA raising the additional demand of SAR 2.89 million.
-These additional exposure was on account of disallowance of long-term investments from the zakat base by ZATCA.
-However, the Subsidiary has booked the total provisions of SAR 2.33 million as of 31 December 2020 for these years assessed by ZATCA.
-During 2021, the Subsidiary had filed the formal objection with General Secretariat of Tax Committees ("GSTC") after the rejection of its appeal by ZATCA for years 2015, 2016 and 2017 and has settled the liability for year 2018 with ZATCA by paying a total of SAR 0.27 million.
+During 2020, the Group received the final assessments for the years 2015 to 2018 from ZATCA raising the additional demand of SR 2.89 million.
+These additional exposures are on account of disallowance of long-term investments from the zakat base by ZATCA.
+The Group is carrying the total provisions of 2.33 million Saudi riyals for these years assessed by ZATCA.
+During 2021, the Group had filed the formal objection with General Secretariat of Tax Committees ("GSTC") after the rejection of its appeal by ZATCA for years 2015, 2016 and 2017 and has settled the liability for year 2018 with ZATCA by paying a total of SR 0.27 million.

-Middle East Financial Investment Company

-(A Saudi Closed Joint Stock Company)
+Middle East Financial Investment Company (A Saudi Closed Joint Stock Company)